brendatreto/School_District_Analysis/README.md

 ![readingbefore](https://user-images.githubusercontent.com/22451540/151428900-72a0b138-0d97-4009-9db5-8d47d0a5e15b.PNG) ![Readingafter](https://user-images.githubusercontent.com/22451540/151428923-22a1ae3c-16a4-474b-a876-097fc15f98fe.PNG)

   - Scores by school spending
 However, we ran the analysis once without replacing the grades and we discovered how the results would have been affected.
 In this grouping, the effects can be seen in the $630-$644 spending range.
-Without substracting ninth grade students the percentage of students passing math and reading went from 62.8% to 56.4%.
+Without subtracting ninth grade students the percentage of students passing math and reading went from 62.8% to 56.4%.

 **Fig 6.
 Scores by school spending before and after adjustment**